 Tip.: Worth measuring the cream cheese mousse before piping so that the two cream layers are even.
 Set some cream cheese mousse aside for decoration.

-4. Decoration: Once both cake as well as the remaining cream cheese mousse set in the fridge, carefully remove the cake from the mousse ring and acetate cake collar and pipe decoration on top.
-I am using a French star nozzle tip and pipe decoration on top.
+After cake sets in the fridge, as well as the remaining cream cheese mousse, carefully remove the cake from the mousse ring and acetate cake collar.
+Move the remaining frosting into a piping bag fitted with French star nozzle tip and pipe decoration on top.
 To finish, dust the cake with cinnamon or pumpkin spice.
 Voila, your Carrot mousse cake is ready!

-The Mousse cake ring (adjustable in size) can be replaced with spring form however mousse ring is adjustable in size therefore can be used for many different kind of cakes.
+The Mousse cake ring (adjustable in size) can be replaced with spring form, however the mousse ring is adjustable in size therefore can be used for many different kind of cakes.

 Acetate cake collar is an inexpensive baker hack you can purchase from Amazon and just makes all the difference!
 Once the mousse ring is set, place Acetate cake collar inside the ring and start building the cake up from bottom to top as stated in the recipe.
-The Acetate cake collar will make sure that the side of the cake to look very neat and straight.
+The Acetate cake collar will make sure that the side of the cake to looks very neat and straight.

-Make sure you do not remove the mousse ring and Acetate cake collar until the cake is set.
+Please make sure that you do not remove the mousse ring and Acetate cake collar until the cake is set.
 Once unmold the cake ring, remove Acetate cake collar very carefully.
 If happen to be any “wrinkle” on the side, you can smooth it out with an Offset spatula to achieve a professional smooth side.

 STAY TUNEDSubscribe to my recipes, sweet tips & latest travel news.